JackDanna/FogentRoleplayTemplate/README.md

 ## Area Of Effect

-An Area Of Effect describe a 3D space.
-This is often used for certain attacks such as a grenade explosion that effects an area.
+An Area Of Effect (or AOE) describes a 3D space.
+They can be used to desribe any action that will cover a chunk of space, often used for certain attacks such as an explosions.

-Length is measured in ft.
-Area is measured in ft^2.
-Volume is measured in ft^3.
-Angles are measured in degrees.

 All Area Of Effects will have a point of origin from which the area of effect will emanate from.

-An Area Of Effect has a Effective, optional Ineffective, and optional Max component to it.
-They will all share the same point of origin.
-The shape that the Effective component describes will always be smaller than the Ineffective component, and the Ineffective component will always be smaller than the Max component.
-A good example would be a modern hand grenade, where the Effective component might represent the inner most "kill radius", the Ineffective component would represent the middle "casualty radius", and the Max component would represent the outer most radius where you might get hit by a piece of shrapnel though highly unlikely.

-When dealing with a character between two of the components, such as on the edge between Effective and Ineffective, it is up to the Narrators discretion to decide if they are more inside one or the other.

-**Effective Area Of Effect:** Within the Effective component of an Area of Effect, dice pool rolls are unchanged.

-**Ineffective Area Of Effect:** Within the Ineffective component of an Area Of Effect, but excluding the Effective component, the dice pool roll creating this Area Of Effect gains Disadvantage.

-**Max Area Of Effect:** Within the Max component of an Area Of Effect, but excluding the Ineffective component, the dice pool roll creating this Area Of Effect gains Super Disadvantage.
+If an Area Of Effect specifies "(Disadvantage)", "(Super Disadvantage)", "(Advantage)", or "(Super Disadvantage)" as part of it's name than the Dice Pool that will be rolled for that action will gain the correspounding option from the "Advantage and Disadvantage" rules section.

+Often, an action will have multiple Area Of Effects, such as when trying to add gradations of effectiveness to some action.

+For example let's say we want to add gradations to how effective a modern hand grenade is.
+We will use 3 nested Spheres.
+The inner most AOE Sphere will represent the "kill radius" for our explosion, so we'll specify "(Normal)" in it's name.
+The middle AOE Sphere will represent the "casualty radius" where your more likely to get injured than die, so we'll specify "(Disadvantage)" in it's name.
+The outer most Sphere will represent where you'd be mostly safe but might catch a unlucky piece of shrapnel, so we'll specify "(Super Disadvantage)" on it's name.
+So our grenade action would it's Area Of Effects as "Grenade Explosion (Normal), Grenade Explosion (Disadvantage), Grenade Explosion (Super Disadvantage)".

+If Area Of Effects from an action overlap each other, than the most advantageous Area Of Effects can be used.

 Area Of Effects with "...
 Per Dice" parts of there components scales with the size of the Skill Dice Pool they are associated with.
 This could be used for magic users, with the size of their area of effects scaling with their proficiency with their magic.